JuitingHu/Cluster-analysis-of-Insurance-data/README.md

-# Cluster analysis of Sabre Insurance data
+# Cluster analysis of Insurance data